m47jiang/HexFlash/README.md

 Assuming that you've done steps 1&2 and have a xxxxx.hex file that is sitting around and you think it might solve your problems.

-	- Open Arduino IDE and check "show verbose output during upload"
+	- Open Arduino IDE and check "show verbose output during upload" in File -> Preferences
 	- Compile and push Blink or any other example
 	- Look at the ouput and try to find the line with
 > /{somepath}/bin/avrdude -C /{somepath}/etc/avrdude.conf -v -p atmega32u4 -c avr109 -P /dev/ttyACM0 -b57600 -D -U